 Malware in WordPress Database

-In most cases the scripts are injected right before <a href tags in the post content (wp_posts), meaning that webmasters may need to remove multiple injected scripts from hundreds of posts in the database – definitely not a task you want to do manually!
+In most cases, the scripts are injected right before <a href tags in the post content (wp_posts), meaning that webmasters may need to remove multiple injected scripts from hundreds of posts in the database – definitely not a task you want to do manually!

 There are some tools and customs scripts that can help with removing the malicious content from the database, but there are also pitfalls.
 Hackers don’t limit this attack to the wp_posts table only.
 They also inject scripts into the wp_options table, which usually stores code for various widgets and theme/plugin settings.
-In many case, the wp_options values are serialized and the injections look like this:
+In many cases, the wp_options values are serialized and the injections look like this:

 If you simply remove the malicious script directly from the database, it will break the serialization because the format relies on certain lengths of the string values.
 If the lengths don’t match, the serialized values won’t load – which may break a plugin/widget – and sometimes may even prevent a whole website from loading properly.